London Underground T Stock: Equipment details

 The second batch (of 1929) were very similar in terms of equipment to the first coaches of 1927 and were interchangeable.
 This batch included specially built trailers and when running with which were known as 'MW' trains; the W indicating Westinghouse Air Brakes were fitted.

 The last batch (1931) were like the previous batch but had equipment by the GEC and used WT545 motors.
-They were found not to be as compatible as hoped, and remained segregated until the LPTB standardisation of Metropolitan Railway rolling stock.
+They were found not to be as compatible as hoped, and remained segregated until the London Passenger Transport Board (LPTB) standardisation of Metropolitan Railway rolling stock.

 When standardised, the MV stock trains were converted to air brakes.
 The Bogie Stock coaches in the W stock formations were withdrawn eventually and replaced by seven more converted Dreadnought coaches.
 Following a reshuffle this allowed 9×8 coach and 10×6 coach trains, which were then designated 'T' stock.
 22 motor cars remained spare however, but by 1961 this had been reduced to six spare.